claresudbery/clare-wiki-ably/pages/coding/infra/security/oauth.md

       - This: **dev**
       - This: **cd cadogan/spring-security-oauth/samples/oauth2/tonr**
       - This: **mvn tomcat7:run**
-      - Then Visit http://localhost:8080/tonr2 in a browser and go to the sparklr tab
+      - Then visit http://localhost:8080/tonr2 in a browser and go to the sparklr tab
       - More here:
         [<span class="underline">https://github.com/spring-projects/spring-security-oauth/tree/master/samples</span>](https://github.com/spring-projects/spring-security-oauth/tree/master/samples)
   - How to get things working with Gradle: